eanguianopita/home/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a Ph.D.
-Candidate in Economic Studies at Universidad de Guadalajara (Mexico).
+I am a PhD Economist, working as a research assistant at the Jalisco Economy Platform at Universidad de Guadalajara (Mexico).
+I defended my doctoral dissertation at Universidad de Guadalajara in November 2022.

-I received my master's and bachelor's degrees from Universidad de Guadajara in 2017 an 2015.
-I am a macroeconomist, specializing in regional economic integration.
+In my dissertation I analyze the effects of the North American Free Trade Agreement (NAFTA) and globalization in the trade and financial relationships between Canada, the U.S., and Mexico.

-My fields of interest are: International Macroeconomics, Development Economics, and Applied Economics.
+My research interests are International Macroeconomics, Development Economics, and Applied Econometrics.

+I will be on the job market during the 2022-2023 academic year and I will be available for virtual interviews at the ASSA Job Market.

+You can reach me on je.ptt[at]hotmail.com.

 The publication versions of my manuscripts are below.
-You can reach me at email adress je.ptt(at)hotmail(dot)com.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.